Photonic is a totally free WordPress plugin provides photo-blogging extensions to the WordPress

 By using the

-layout parameter for the shortcode, you can get three different thumbnail layouts for your photos.
+layout parameter for the shortcode, you can get five different thumbnail layouts for your photos.

 In addition you can choose to display your photos as a slideshow, with a running strip of thumbnails, or with bullets for each slide.
 In essence, you could strip away all the powerful features of Photonic and simply run it as a slider plugin.